dmbarbour/glas/docs/GlasZero.md

         try [ Program ] then [ Program ] else [ Program ]       (cond)
         with [ Program ] do [ Program ]                         (env)

+### Binary Extraction

+The g0 syntax can define streaming binaries, but cannot express precomputed binary data.
+The assumption is that the command line tool can extract a streaming binary by specifying an element of a record within a module.
+Binary extraction is necessary to complete the bootstrap process, producing an executable.

 ## Extensions

-A bootstrap syntax should not be casually extended with new features because doing so will inevitably leak into the bootstrap program, which complicates a fresh bootstrap from other languages.
-However, it is feasible to develop new language modules that preserve a similar Forth-like style while adding a variety of features suitable for staged computing, metaprogramming, static analysis, acceleration, etc..
+The g0 syntax should not be extended with anything that complicates the parser or compilation.
+The idea is to instead escape g0 by implementing language modules.

+I would like to develop more languages in Glas with a Forth-like syntax, albeit with much better support for staged higher order programmng, metaprogramming, type annotations, local variables, etc..
+But we can also support lambda calculus, Kahn Process Networks, and many other program models.